onadj/onadj-restaurant/README.md

 ---

-## Owner of site can change menu prices, images and descriptions of menus, who is working in restaurant, see reservation all this in django admin panel
+## Owner of site can change menu prices, images and descriptions of menus, who is working in restaurant, see reservation all this in django admin panel.
+Owner also can receive emails (gmail) directly from page(contact form).